When it comes to the question of whether you really need an accountant if you’re self-employed, it seems to me that there are two very clear camps.

 Internet forums are full of conflicting advice and strongly worded opinions about unnecessary accountants fees countered by arguments about

-So here is some advice from me to try and shed some light and help you decide whether you really need an accountant if you’re self employed.
+So here is some advice from me to try to help you decide whether you really need an accountant if you’re

 Why Do People Use an Accountant to Do Their Self Assessment Tax Return?